CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/freifinanzierte_wohnungen/index.en.md

     </a>
 </div>

-After applying, you will be invited to a guided tour of the building and our grounds, which will take place in October.
+After applying, you will be invited to a guided tour of the building and our grounds, which will take place in November.

 Progress occupancy:
 <div class="progress-wrapperEinzug">